-Family Camping and Fleet Dinghy Adventures in the Solent and beyond – Now at Southampton SC as well as at Frensham Pond SC
+Family Camping and Fleet Dinghy Daysailing Adventures in the Solent and beyond – Based at Southampton SC and Frensham Pond SC

 Social events during the summer usually centre around some sort of sailing activity, but they are open to all Club members and their families whether they are sailing or not.
 They usually involve a BBQ and a ‘bring a bottle’ and are a good chance for members to catch up with events off the water.

 During the winter season, the Club holds a wide range of events; cycle rides, group evening meal, visits to museums and venues to do with boating of all kinds.

 A long standing feature of the winter programme has also been a winter ramble.
 This usually takes in a pub lunch and is a good way for members catch up over the winter break.